 Carol has been Executive Vice President and Chief Financial Officer of The Home Depot, Inc., one of the world's largest retailers, since 2001.
 In 2007 Carol assumed the additional role of Executive Vice President - Corporate Services.
-Prior to that, she had been Senior Vice President - Finance and Accounting/Treasurer since 2000.
-From 1995 until 2000, she served as Vice President and Treasurer.
+She provides leadership in the areas of real estate, financial services and strategic business development.
+Her corporate finance duties include financial reporting and operations, financial planning and analysis, internal audit, investor relations, treasury and tax.
+She had been Senior Vice President - Finance and Accounting/ Treasurer from 2000 until 2001, and from 1995 until 2000, she served as Vice President and Treasurer.

-Carol has extensive experience in corporate finance gained throughout her career at Home Depot.
-She brings the experience of currently serving as chief financial officer of a complex, multi-national business with a large, labor intensive workforce.
+Carol has extensive experience in corporate finance gained throughout her career at The Home Depot.
+She brings the experience of currently serving as Chief Financial Officer of a complex, multi-national business with a large, labor intensive workforce.
+Carol also has experience with strategic business development, including ecommerce strategy.
 Carol's past role as Chair of the Board of the Federal Reserve Bank of Atlanta also brings valuable financial experience.